Allen-Tildesley/examples/python_examples/GUIDE.md

  1.0   | 2.0   | 14.187    | 14.318(2) | 14.319(2)
  1.0   | 4.0   | 32.811    | 32.626(1) | 32.624(2)
  1.0   | 5.0   | 41.887    | 41.530(3) | 41.528(2)

-* Not convinced slow version is working properly??

 ## Test programs for potentials, forces and torques
 Two program files are provided: `test_pot_atom.py` and `test_pot_linear.py`,